Skip to content

 1.1 What is JVM

-JVM stands for Java Virtual Machine, a virtual computer that runs on top of the operating system to execute Java bytecode.
+JVM stands for Java Virtual Machine, which runs on top of the operating system and is used to execute Java bytecode.

 1.2 Class Loading Mechanism

-Java source files are first compiled into bytecode by the Java compiler, then loaded by the class loader in the JVM, and finally executed by the JVM execution engine.
+First, Java source files are compiled by the Java compiler into bytecode, then loaded by the class loader in the JVM, after loading, it is handed over to the JVM execution engine for execution.

 1.3 Class Lifecycle

-A Java class goes through seven stages from start to finish: Loading, Verification, Preparation, Resolution, Initialization, Using, and Unloading.
-Among these, Verification, Preparation, and Resolution are collectively known as Linking.
+A Java class goes through seven stages from start to finish: Loading, Verification, Preparation, Resolution, Initialization, Usage, and Unloading.
+Among these, Verification, Preparation, and Resolution are collectively referred to as Linking.

 image.png